Waqf Bill assault on Constitution, part of BJP's strategy to damage harmony: Congress

-NEW DELHI: The Congress Sunday termed the Waqf (Amendment) Bill an "assault" on the Constitution and alleged the proposed legislation was part of the BJP's "continuing attempts to damage" the centuries-old bonds of social harmony.
+NEW DELHI: The Congress on Sunday described the Waqf (Amendment) Bill as an "assault" on the Constitution and alleged that the proposed legislation was part of the BJP's "continuing attempts to damage" the centuries-old bonds of social harmony.

-It is also part of the BJP's attempts to "demonise minority communities" by spreading propaganda and creating prejudices, the opposition party alleged.
+The opposition party alleged that the BJP was trying to "demonise minority communities" by spreading propaganda and creating prejudices.

 Ramesh alleged that all the institutions created by previous laws to administer Waqfs were actively sought to be reduced in stature, composition and authority to deliberately deprive the community the right to administer its own religious traditions and affairs.